Jeff Ward (actor): Career

 Later in 2017, he was cast as Deke Shaw on the Marvel Cinematic Universe television series Agents of S.H.I.E.L.D. in a recurring role during season five.
 Originally he was cast as Virgil, a minor character who dies in the first episode of the season, but during the table read of the episode, the main cast felt that Ward "nailed it" as Virgil and wanted him to stay on as Deke, who had not yet been cast.
 After the reading, the producers reached out to Ward and offered him to audition for Deke, which ended in him ultimately being cast in the part.
 Ward was promoted to series regular for season six, and returned in that capacity for the seventh and final season.

 In November 2019, it was announced that Ward would appear in a main role on the Netflix horror drama miniseries Brand New Cherry Flavor.
-The miniseries was released on August 13, 2021.
+The miniseries was released on August 13, 2021.In September 2022, Ward was cast in the role of Buggy the Clown in the Netflix series One Piece, based on the manga of the same name.

-In September 2022, Ward was cast in the role of Buggy the Clown in the Netflix series One Piece, based on the manga of the same name.
-The following year he made his debut as a theatre director with an Off-Broadway production of John Patrick Shanley's Danny and the Deep Blue Sea at the Lucille Lortel Theatre.
+In 2023, he made his debut as a director with an Off-Broadway production of John Patrick Shanley's Danny and the Deep Blue Sea at the Lucille Lortel Theatre.
 The production starred Aubrey Plaza and Christopher Abbott, with Ward himself stepping in for Abbott as an understudy.

+In 2026, Ward will be making his film directorial debut with the romantic crime thriller Strangers, which he will both direct and star in opposite Frankie Shaw.